JonnyEvans321/SymbolFix/README.md

 <img width="600" height="400" src="https://user-images.githubusercontent.com/22935783/42175087-473c18ee-7e1c-11e8-8376-50cca78ebaf1.PNG">

-* To clear any actions made by SymbolFix on a selection of cells, click 'Clear SymbolFix'.
+* To clear any actions made by SymbolFix, highlight the required cells, and click 'Clear SymbolFix'.

 * If you have a symbol that's not in the SymbolFix library, click 'Custom Symbol' and follow the instructions to add it in.